With so many hotels on the Las Vegas strip, it can be overwhelming to decide where to stay.

 Primrose is a French country inspired restaurant.
 The menu is simple but mouth-watering.
 I recommend the blue crab eggs benedict for a hearty breakfast!

-Coming later in 2018/2019 is the Las Vegas outpost of Eataly, which will have several restaurants, and Roy Choi’s Best Friend, a Korean street food restaurant.
+The most recent addition to the Park MGM is the Las Vegas outpost of Eataly, which includes Roy Choi’s Best Friend, a Korean street food restaurant.

 It’s a quick hop across the street to The Park for more food options, like Bruxie, Sake Rok, and Beerhaus.